jakykong/vim-zim/README.md

     * A command to add a header to new Zim files.

 #### version 1.0 2017-06-13 - Luffah <luffah@runbox.com>
+* Add documentation and logo
 * Provide customisation, helpfile, and navigation features
 * (change) Header accept user dialog instead of count
 * (change) Syntax color reviewed in order to look more like Zim
 * Mod.
 CreateZimHeader + minimal support of Linux strftime() + automatic title